-Garrett’s Gift tells the story about African American inventor Garrett Morgan.
-Garrett had many patents and inventions from hair products to the traffic light and gas mask.
+Garrett’s Gift tells the story of African American inventor Garrett Morgan.
+Garrett had many patents and inventions from hair products to traffic lights and gas masks.
 The story narrated by Queen Latifah teaches viewers that everyone is born with a special gift and that it is important to give that gift back to the world.
 Features illustrations by Coretta Scott Kings and Gregory Christie and music by Coati Mundi of Kids Creole and the Coconuts.

 Dancing in the Light: The Janet Collins Story

 This animated short tells the story of Janet Collins the first African American ballerina to perform at the Metropolitan Opera House.
 This short movie discusses racism as Janet was asked to paint her face white to blend in with the other dances.
 It is a great short movie and easy for young children to understand.

 The Color of Friendship